Hemanth0411/python-api-template/README.md

 - **10x faster**: No TCP/IP overhead
 - **No port conflicts**: Doesn't bind to localhost:8000
 - **More reliable**: Eliminates network-related flakiness in CI/CD

+**Handled Constraints:**
+- **Zero-Network Policy**: Enforced at the architectural level to ensure tests are hermetic and deterministic.
+- **Async Synchronization**: Resolved common race conditions in async test teardown that typically plague FastAPI suites.

 ### 5. Security-First Docker